buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="av" slug="after-nibbana_yuttadhammo" %}
   - "What's next?"
 What happens after enlightenment?

+{% include content_blurb.html category="canon" slug="thag6.10" %}
+  - Even children can get enlightened, though they may not show it...

 With those final words of inspiration, our course is now finished.
 The rest is up to us.